Review: Iberia Velázquez Premium Business Class Lounge, Madrid Barajas Terminal 4S, Madrid, Spain

 We eventually arrived to Madrid Barjas Terminal 4.
 It was my first time through one of the great One World alliance airports.
 Although visiting on a Monday, it seemed to be teeming with passengers.
 The first options off getting off the Renfe Cerenas train was a bank of 3 elevators or 3 series of travellators up several floors to the departure level.
 Either way the number of passengers exceeded the available demand of the elevators and queues and crowding were everywhere.
 For some reason today, traveling felt like lots of effort.
 It may have been because the decision to take the train took us about 1 hr and 15 minutes to get from door to door.

 We located the Iberia Business Class check in desks, again receiving conflicting information about where they were (row 780, versus our usual flight check in assignment of 850-899).
+We were headed off on Iberia Business Class Madrid – Marrakech today.
 Once we arrived, there was an army of staff available to assist.
 Our bags were tagged with priority tags and we headed off for the fast track security screening.

 For whatever reason, it seemed that there were a ton of gate crashers at the airport.
 Whether it was a lack of sign posting, genuine attempts at gaming the system or just being in Spain, it seemed there were many passengers attempting to get access to areas that they weren’t supposed to be.
 The first instance of this was the argument holding up the fast track line because someone didn’t have the right credit card.
 I chalk this up to Spanish dis-organization because the mild chaos appeared to be everywhere today.